‘Flash mob’ robberies roiling U.S. retailers, traumatizing workers

 Retail executives and security experts say the rise of such robberies — which have gone viral online and in some cases, spurred copycats — is the culmination of several factors, including a shortage of security guards, reluctance by police and prosecutors to pursue shoplifting offenses, and the growing use of social media as an organizational tool.
 They also coincide with a pullback from pandemic-era protocols that limited the number of people who could enter a store at one time.

-The incidents have spooked workers, retailers say, as they can involve dozens of people swarming in with crowbars, guns and other weapons, and breaking glass.
+The incidents have spooked workers, retailers say, as they can involve dozens of people swarming in with crowbars, guns and other weapons and breaking glass.
 Some have resulted in injuries: Two Nordstrom employees were assaulted and one was pepper-sprayed Nov.
 20 after an estimated 80 people rushed the Walnut Creek store.

 Best Buy chief executive Corie Barry says the high-profile events have made it more difficult to hire staff, particularly in shoplifting hot spots along the West Coast.